voi-api/voi-api.github.io/maas-pro.md

 </aside>

 <aside class="notice">
-We do not limit the duration of the rental as soon as its running.
+We do not restrict the duration of any rental while it is active.
 </aside>